Ghs1512/Ghs1512/README.md

 - 👋 Hi, I’m @Ghs1512
 - 👀 I’m interested in ...
-Embedded Systems, Cybersecurity and Embedded and Cloud Security.
+VLSI, Embedded Systems, Cybersecurity.
 - 🌱 I’m currently learning ...
 Cyber Security and Ethical Hacking
 - 💞️ I’m looking to collaborate on ...
-Embedded projects
+Embedded projects & VLSI
 - 📫 How to reach me ...

 <!---